jakobeann/Anti-Cheat-self-project/README.md

 # Roblox Anti-Cheat System

-An anticheat I scripted for a project called "Greedy Snatchers". (we are working on a name, and we haven't even confirmed a project but I made it incase anyways)
+An anticheat I scripted for a game project.
 ---

 ## Features